domschrei/mallob/docs/debugging.md

 The directory where these files are written to can be changed with run time option `-trace-dir`.

+### Thread Naming

+Each thread running in Mallob is usually given a name via `Proc::nameThisThread(name)`.
+This name can be seen in tools like `htop` to diagnose unusual behavior.

+If, for instance, you observe a crash signal (SIGSEGV / SIGABRT / SIGPIPE / ...) and you are not sure where it's coming from (and trace files don't help for whichever reason), then you can name your own threads as well and then adjust `Proc::nameThisThread` to output each TID-to-name mapping.
+This allows you to convert the crashing TID to an actual role in the program.

 ### Watchdogs

 Since Mallob as a platform is designed for latencies in the realm of milliseconds, it is essential that the threads which advance the scheduling – in particular the main thread – do not get stuck in a computation or some wait that takes several milliseconds.
 To diagnose such behavior, Mallob features a watchdog mechanism for selected threads and tasks: A separate thread (the "watchdog") is pet periodically by the watched thread.
 If such a pet does not occur for an extended period, the watchdog will begin barking to signal that something is not right.
 If this period gets too long, the watchdog triggers a crash of the program.